Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ###  Interesting Aggregates

-We also created grouped tables to summarize average performance by role:
+I also created grouped tables to summarize average performance by role:

 | position | Avg Kills at 25 | Avg Gold at 25 |
 |------|------------------|----------------   |